bitchan/bitchan-node/README.md

 $ bitchan
 ```

-It will automatically create default config at `~/.bitchan/bitchan.yaml`
+It will automatically create [default config](etc/bitchan.yaml.example)
-and run `bitchan-node` with TCP server at 8444 port and WebSocket server
+at `~/.bitchan/bitchan.yaml` and run `bitchan-node` in a trusted peer
+mode.
+Trusted peer is located at localhost:8444 by default (if you have
+PyBitmessage running at the same computer, most probably it will listen
-at 18444.
-By default SQLite database will be used to store Bitmessage
+here).
+WebSocket server will listen at 18444.
+By default SQLite database
+will be used to store Bitmessage objects at `~/.bitchan/bitchan.db`.
-objects at `~/.bitchan/bitchan.db`.
-Logs will be placed at
+Logs will be placed at `~/.bitchan/bitchan.log`.
-`~/.bitchan/bitchan.log`.
-(Note: Windows equivalent for `~/.bitchan` is
-`%APPDATA%/bitchan`.)

 To run `bitchan-node` in a background you may either use
 [forever utility](https://www.npmjs.com/package/forever) or some sort of
 terminal multiplexing/nohup.

 ### With deb package

+*TODO*

 ## License